microsoft/pxt-microbit/docs/projects/v2-morse-code.md

 })
 ```

-## Displaying a message
+## 7. Displaying a message

+At this point, we have sent but not yet displayed messages for Sky to see.
 The next step is to have your @boardname@ display the symbol it has received. 📃

 ---